ossf/allstar/opt-out.md

     opt-in strategy.
 Follow the [opt-in strategy
     instructions](#heading=h.ewhi4ihr9ws9).

-If this setting, file, or repository does not exist, it means Allstar is configured in the opt-in strategy (the default).
-You will have to figure out where your repository has been opted-in.
+If this setting, file, or repository does not exist, it means that your project has been opted-in elsewhere and you will need to determine where:

 Check the org-level `allstar.yaml` file for your repo.
 It may look like this: